 Contact a Marin County Uber Accident Lawyer Today

-At Wakeford Gelini, our top-rated Bay Area Uber accident lawyer has extensive experience handling personal injury claims involving ridesharing vehicles, including Uber and Lyft.
-If you or a family member was hurt in an Uber accident or Lyft accident in Northern California, we can help.
+Our top-rated Bay Area accident lawyers have extensive experience handling personal injury claims involving ridesharing vehicles, including Uber and Lyft.
+The San Francicso Uber accident lawyers at Wakeford Gelini are ready to help.

 To get a free, fully confidential review of your ridesharing accident claim, contact our legal team by calling (415) 578-3510 or reaching us to us through our website.
 With an office in Corte Madera, we represent car accident victims throughout Marin County, including in Belvedere, San Anselmo, San, Rafael, Sausalito, and Tiburon.